HerodotusDev/satellite/README.md

   - `LibSatellite`: a Diamond library, holds the persistent diamond state and manages Diamond functionalities
   - `SatelliteInspectorModule`: a Diamond Loupe contract
   - `SatelliteMaintenanceModule`: a Diamond Cut contract
+  - `OwnershipModule`: ERC173 ownership contract for the whole Diamond
-- `SatelliteCoreModule`: contains core logic, emits all indexed events
+- `SatelliteCoreModule`: contains core logic for MMRs

 ## Next Steps